 When you overeat, your body stores fat under the skin and around your organs.
 This is extra stored calories to keep you alive in case there is a famine.
 That adaptation is strictly to ensure your survival.

 When you run a lot, your body gets much more efficient at it.
-So, not only does it feel easier, but your body learns how to burn less calories doing the same thing.
+So, not only does it feel easier, but your body learns how to burn fewer calories doing the same thing.
 Being able to run long distances while using less energy increases your chances of, you guessed it… survival!

 Now, when it comes to building muscle, it’s a love-hate relationship.
 Allow me to explain.